 Purple LED grow lights

-Those devices have an overall purple spectrum that is slightly richer in blue light than red light.
+The Viparspectra Reflector Series have an overall purple spectrum that is slightly richer in blue light than red light.

-Those lights are really inexpensive.
+These lights are really inexpensive, too!

+Kind LED is one of the best LED grow light in the market.
 This purple LED grow light has one of the most optimized light spectrums for plants.

 Kind LED K3 XL300 also has secondary optical lenses that improve canopy penetration by more than 200%.